Chandrashekharendra Saraswati VIII: Contributions

-Mahaperiyava started spreading his knowledge in spiritual journeys across the Indian hinterland.
+Chandrashekharendra Saraswati started spreading his knowledge in spiritual journeys across the Indian hinterland.
 These included devotional practices and daily rituals such as performing various Poojas and recitations of the Vedas.
 Iyengars (who were not part of the mutt), various sub castes and Abrahamic followers became his devotees.
 He carried the responsibility effortlessly and made simple practices for devotees to increase devotion, like chanting and writing the holy name of Rama.
 Devotees soon realized he was not a normal person and labelled him a Jagadguru (lit. the guru of the universe) for his help in rectifying their issues.
-Mahaperiyava dedicated his life to the deity Kamakshi in the premises where he was the spiritual guru, Kamakshi Amman temple.
+He dedicated his life to the deity Kamakshi in the premises where he was the spiritual guru, Kamakshi Amman temple.
 The temple is where the goddess herself came personally for devotion to Shiva.

-Throughout his life, Mahaperiyava breathed and practised the Advaita philosophy of his guru, Adi Shankaracharya, the great Hindu philosopher and reformist.
-Mahaperiyava renovated multiple temples across India and increased the recitals of sacred texts like the Vishnu Sahasranāma (which was not allowed by women at the time).
-Mahaperiyava helped Vedic priests on their pronunciation of the holy Sanskrit texts and implemented rigorous Agama Sastra teachings describing cosmology, epistemology, philosophical doctrines, precepts on meditation and other topics.
-He also had a huge love towards Tamil language.
-He had many discourses with esteemed Tamil Scholars.
+Throughout his life, he practised the Advaita philosophy of his guru, Adi Shankaracharya, the great Hindu philosopher and reformist.
+He renovated multiple temples across India and increased the recitals of sacred texts like the Vishnu Sahasranāma (which was not allowed for women at the time).
+He helped Vedic priests in their pronunciation of holy Sanskrit texts and implemented rigorous Agama Sastra teachings describing cosmology, epistemology, philosophical doctrines, precepts on meditation and other topics.
+He also loved Tamil language and had many discourses with esteemed Tamil scholars.
 He also bought in the practice of conducting the "Paavai Nonbu Padal Poti"(Margazhi month Thiruppavai and Thiruvempavai singing competition) for young children.
 He made radical social changes by allowing devotees inside the temple premises.
 The day India became independent on August 15th 1947, he gave a speech on the significance of the flag and the Ashoka Chakra in it.